-Preface 1.
-Introduction 2.
-Waste Management in India: A Review 3.
-Prioritization of Barriers of Waste Management in India by Multi-Criteria Decision-Making (MCDM) Methods 4.
-A Fuzzy-COPRAS Approach for Effective Agricultural Waste Management in India 5.
-Making E-Waste Management Successful in India 6.
-Challenges in the Management of Biomedical Wastes in India 7.
-Waste Management Practices to Maintain Sustainable Supply Chain Management: A Case Study on Thermal Power Sector 8.
-Conclusion Index"
+1. Introduction 2.
+Waste Management: An Overview 3.
+Prioritization of Barriers of Waste Management: A Public-Awareness Approach 4.
+A Fuzzy-COPRAS Approach for Effective Agricultural Waste Management 5.
+Making E-Waste Management Successful 6.
+Challenges in the Management of Biomedical Wastes 7.
+Waste Management Practices to Maintain Sustainable Supply Chain Management: A Case Study on the Thermal Power Sector 8.
+Conclusion

-Suchismita Satapathy, PhD, is an Associate Professor in the School of Mechanical Sciences, KIIT University, Bhubaneswar, India.
-She has published more than 25 articles in national and international journals and conferences.
-She has also published many books and e-books for academic and research purpose.
-Her area of interest is production operation management, operation research, acoustics, sustainability, supply chain management, etc. With more than 15 years of teaching and research experience, she has guided many PhD, MTech, and BTech students.
+Suchismita Satapathy, PhD, is Associate Professor in the School of Mechanical Sciences, KIIT University, Bhubaneswar, India.
+She has published more than 100 articles in national and international journals and conferences.
+She has also published many books and e-books for academic and research purposes.
+She has worked as a special issue editor for many journals and has organized national and international conferences.
+Her areas of interest are production operation management, operation research, acoustics, sustainability, supply chain management, etc.

-Prasenjit Chatterjee, PhD, is currently working as an Associate Professor of Mechanical Engineering Department at MCKV Institute of Engineering, India.
+Prasenjit Chatterjee, PhD, is Associate Professor of Mechanical Engineering Department at MCKV Institute of Engineering, India.
 He has over 80 research papers in various international journals and peer-reviewed conferences.
-He has received numerous awards, including a Best Track Paper Award, Outstanding Reviewer Award, Best Paper Award, Bright Researcher Award, Outstanding Researcher Award, and University Gold Medal.
-He is the guest editor of several special issues in several Scopus-indexed journals and Emerging Sources Citation Index (Clarivate Analytics) journals.
-He is currently editing and authoring books on decision-making approaches and sustainability.
-He is the Lead Series Editor of the International Perspectives on Decision Analysis and Operations Research book series; AAP Research Notes on Optimization and Decision-Making Theories book series (Apple Academic Press); and Frontiers of Mechanical and Industrial Engineering book series (Apple Academic Press).
+He has received numerous awards for his work.
+He is the Lead Series Editor of the International Perspectives on Decision Analysis and Operations Research book series (Emerald Group Publishing), AAP Research Notes on Optimization and Decision-Making Theories (Apple Academic Press), and Frontiers of Mechanical and Industrial Engineering (Apple Academic Press).
 Dr. Chatterjee is one of the developers of a new multiple-criteria decision-making method called “Measurement of Alternatives and Ranking according to COmpromise Solution” (MARCOS).